-Send completed forms to: Mutual Shareholder Services, LLC Attn: Matthew 25 Fund 8000 Town Centre Drive, Suite 400 Broadview Heights, OH 44
+Send completed forms to:

+Mutual Shareholder Services, LLC Attn: Matthew 25 Fund 8000 Town Centre Drive, Suite 400 Broadview Heights, OH 44
-FUND AUTOMATIC INVESTMENT (ACH) FORM

-Please print or type

-1. ACCOUNT INFORMTION

-Account Holder Name(s):

-Account Number:

-(Leave blank if form accompanies new application)

-2. TRANSFERS (\$50 Minimum)

-Transfer the amount of \$ TO the account listed above on the frequency selected below.

-Please select on option

-Monthly beginning on the 10 th of (insert month) Quarterly beginning on the 10 th of (insert month) Annually beginning on the 10 th of (insert month)

-3. BANK INFORMATION

-Please complete with your bank information

-Bank Name:

-Bank Address: City State Zip

-Account Number: CheckingSavings

-ABA Transit Routing Number (Bank):

-Please attach a copy of a voided check (checking account) or a pre-printed deposit slip (savings account) from the bank to enable transfer of funds.

-I hereby authorize Mutual Shareholder Services, LLC upon receiving instructions from me in accordance with the instructions provided to make investments into my mutual fund account.
-I acknowledge that this authorization may only be revoked by providing written notice to Mutual Shareholder Services, LLC in such time and manner as to afford Mutual Shareholder Services, LLC and the bank a reasonable opportunity to act upon it.

-Signature of Primary Account Holder Date

-Signature of Additional Account Holder

-Date

-For Joint Account Registrations:

-If the name(s) on your bank account in Section 1 are not identical to the mutual fund account names, all bank account owners who are not owners of the mutual fund account must sign below.
+FUND AUTOMATIC INVESTME Please print or type ENT (ACH) FORM 1.
+ACCOUNT INFORMTION Account Holder Name(s): Account Number: (Leave blank if form accompanies new a application) 2.
+TRANSFERS (\$50 Minimum) Transfer the amount of \$ TO the acco ount listed above on the frequency selected be elow.
+Please select on option Monthly beginning on the 5 th or 20 th f (insert month) of (insert month) of (insert month) 3.
+BANK INFORMATION Please complete with your bank information Bank Name:Bank Address: State Zin Account Number: ABA Transit Routing Number (Bank): Please attach a copy of a voided check (checking acctransfer of funds. count) or a pre-printed deposit slip (saving gs account) from t he bank to enable I hereby authorize Mutual Shareholder Services, LLC umake investments into my mutual fund account.
+I ackit Mutual Shareholder Services, LLC in such time and nopportunity to act upon it. nowledge that this authorization may only b be revoked by prov iding written notice t Signature of Primary Account Holder Date Signature of Additional A Account Holder Date For Joint Account Registrations: If the name(s) on your bank account in Section 1 are no not owners of the mutual fund account must sign below s, all bank account owners who are Bank Account Owner's Name Bank Account Owner's s Signature Date